 What does this mean for the March 11 moon.
 Nothing at all.
 On March 11, 2011, the moon is not particularly close to Earth, nor is it aligned with the Earth and sun.

-I had never heard the term supermoon.
+True.
+I had never heard the term supermoon until recently.
 According to AccuWeather blogger Mark Paquette the term supermoon originated on the website of astrologer Richard Nolle.
 Paquette said in early March that a new or full moon at 90 percent or more of its closest perigee qualifies as a supermoon.
 That makes the March 19 full moon a super supermoon, because the crest of the moon’s full phase comes within an hour of the moon’s closest point to Earth.

-True: The March 19 supermoon has the potential to cause coastal floods, if it is combined with bad weather in a given location.
-This isn’t just true of the March 19 supermoon.
-It’s true of every supermoon – every full moon closest to Earth – which, as we’ve just seen, happens about every 1 year, 1 month and 18 days.
+Sometimes.
+Supermoons – new or full moons at their closest to Earth – can combine with bad weather to cause flooding.
 Close full moons do cause maximum tidal ranges.
 So if a storm moves into a coastline on the day a full moon is closest, it can cause flooding along that coast.
-If you live along a coast, and a storm is heading your way on or around March 19 … expect possible flooding and take precautions.
+If you live along a coast, and a storm is heading your way on or around the time of a supermoon … expect possible flooding and take precautions.

 Bottom line: Did a supermoon cause the massive 8.9-magnitude earthquake and deadly tsunami in Japan on March 11, 2011?
 No. But supermoons – close full or new moons – can cause flooding along coastlines.